systemli/ansible-role-letsencrypt/README.md

 ## Testing

 For testing purposes, variable 'letsencrypt_test' can be set.
-If `letsencrypt_test: True` the role will use Let's Encrypts test servers for obtaining the certificate or creating the user.
+If set to True, the role will use Let's Encrypt test servers for account creation and obtaining the certificate.

 ## License